 How will you join the fight to breathe?

 Diamond Jubilee Donor's Club

-To commemorate our diamond jubilee and to help secure the long-term future of Cystic Fibrosis Queensland we are establishing a perpetuity account.
-We are looking for 60 donors to each contribute $1,000 and become a founding member of the Diamond Jubilee Donor's Club.
+To commemorate our diamond jubilee and to help secure the long-term future of Cystic Fibrosis Queensland we have established a perpetuity account.
+We have 60 founding donors, one for each year of operation, who have each contribute $1,000.
+The Diamond Jubilee Donors Club continues to grow and you can still become a member!

 Crazy Hair Day